brbarnett/hello-k8s/readme.md

 ```

 ### Get cluster credentials
 This will merge credentials into your local `kubectl` context.
+The `-a` flag is for admin login.
 ```
 az aks get-credentials -g Kubernetes -n rp-aks-centralus -a
 ```